WHAT NOT TO DO

 There are numerous business friendly states in the US.
 However, that alone does not make one or the other the most attractive place for your physical location.
 Your initial location may very well be the biggest decision you are going to make in the long run.
 So, take your time, and evaluate everything, starting with your core business needs and other factors specific to your business such as access to customers, employees, transportation, raw materials, etc. and, yes, convenience.

 Once you have thought that through, you can review whether any of the locations you have selected offer a particularly favorable business and tax environment.
 Leading the list – Nevada, Wyoming, Texas and of course the perennial favorite, Delaware.
 Each of these states offer business friendly laws and environment.

 Finally, and importantly, how convenient will the location be?
 If being managed from your home office, how long is the flight?
 What is the time difference?
 Is the cost of living high or low?
 Is housing and office/warehouse space plentiful and cost effective?
 Is skilled labor related to your business readily available?
 Is the area known as an industry hub for what you do?
-Have you considered ‘industry hubs’ (where like-kind companies are located), and if there is an ‘industry hubs’ relevant to your business, why it’s where it is?
+Have you considered ‘industry hubs’ (where like-minded companies are located), and if there is an ‘industry hub’ relevant to your business, why is it where it is?

 Don’t overstep your resources.